joelburton/ubermelon_webapp/README.md

 Extra Credit: Log In
 --------------------
 We'll implement a very simple login feature (that doesn't do anything) using all the same mechanisms we've seen until now.
 Exactly 'which user is logged in right now' is a good candidate for being stored in the session, as it's very browser-specific information.
-The general procedure is as follows
+The general procedure is as follows:

 1. When the user submits the login form, the email address and password get sent to the `process_login` controller.
 2. From the `process_login` controller, we can extract the form fields from the [request object](http://flask.pocoo.org/docs/quickstart/#the-request-object).